 Our first set of results concerns the thermodynamic limit and the phase diagram of the model.
 We characterize the limiting free energy and determine the asymptotic law of the magnetization vector as the system size tends to infinity.
 In particular, almost surely with respect to the graph realization, we show that a phase transition emerges as a function of the inverse temperature $\beta$ and of the inter-community interaction parameter $\alpha_n$.
 Explicitly, while at high temperature regimes the system exhibits uniqueness of the asymptotic Gibbs measure, in the low-temperature regime, the measure loses uniqueness and concentrates on multiple Dirac masses: four in the case $\alpha_n \lesssim 1/n$, with weights possibly of different depth, and only two if $\alpha_n \gg 1/n$.

 As a refinement of this analysis, we further investigate the fluctuations of the magnetization vector in the subcritical/uniqueness regime.
-At high-temperature, we establish a quenched central limit theorem (CLT), showing that under the diffusive scale $\sqrt{n}$, the magnetization converges to a Gaussian distribution whose covariance matrix captures both intra- and inter-community correlations.
-At critical temperature, we prove that the magnetization exhibits non-Gaussian fluctuations on the smaller scale $n^{1/4}$, converging to a distribution with quartic tails.
-The quenched nature of these results emphasizes the robustness of this asymptotic behavior under disorder.
+At high temperatures, we establish a quenched central limit theorem (CLT), showing that, under the diffusive scale $\sqrt{n}$, the magnetization converges to a Gaussian distribution whose covariance matrix captures both intra- and inter-community correlations.
+The quenched nature of the result emphasizes the robustness of this asymptotic behavior under disorder.

 These findings extend the classical results for the one-community CW and Erd\"{o}s--R\'enyi CW models, both of which are well understood in terms of equilibrium properties \cite{BG93} and fluctuations \cite{KLS19, KLS20, KLS21, KLS22}.
 Comparable results have also been obtained in the multi-community framework, but only under deterministic settings and assuming inter-community parameters that remain constant (i.e., independent of the system size) \cite{C14, LS18, KT20, KLSS20}, apart from the very recent work \cite{LL26}, which also considers size-dependent and random inter-community interactions.
 In this paper, we address this gap by first analyzing the deterministic two-community setting with the inter-community parameter $\alpha_n$, and then incorporating randomness through the two-community stochastic block model (2-SBM).\\